No-cook Freezer Jam

 Wash, rinse and let dry 8-ounce glass jars and lids.

 Remove fruit stems and pits as required.
 Gently mash one cup of fruit at a time, using a pastry cutter for best results, until finely chopped but not puréed.
-Jam should have bits of fruit.
 Measure into a large bowl, adding lemon or lime juice if desired.
 Measure sugar or honey as desired and add to fruit; stir well.

 Bring water to a boil.
-Put in blender or food processor.
-Add proper amount of pectin powder.
-Vent lid and blend 1 to 2 minutes until all powder is dissolved.
-Add hot liquid pectin to fruit; stir until well mixed.
+Carefully pour into a blender or food processor.
+Add 3 teaspoons pectin.
+Vent lid and blend 1 to 2 minutes until powder is completely dissolved.
+Slowly pour hot liquid pectin into fruit; stir until well mixed.

 Fill jars, leaving a 1/2-inch space at top for expansion during freezing.
 Cover with lids and put in freezer, keeping frozen until ready to use.
 After opening, keep refrigerated.
-Consume preferably within a week.
+Consume within two weeks.

 What is the difference between jam, jelly and other fruit spreads?